rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

 `ossec-hids` is just one element of an Apache hardened web server.
 You can gain better security by selecting it with other tools.

 While the installation and configuration are relatively straightforward, you will find that this is **not** an 'install it and forget it' application.
-You will need to tune it to your environment to gain the most security with the least amount of false-positive responses.
+You will need to tune it to your environment to gain the most security with the least number of false-positive responses.